Why Potholes Are Bad For Your Car

 Pothole punctures are one of the most common types of damage caused by a pothole.
 If a vehicle drives over a pothole too quickly, the impact can cause the tyre to crack.
 This leads to a puncture, and in turn, a new tyre will be needed for the car.

 If a puncture is left untreated, the tyre will deflate which could cause a loss of control.
-If you have a puncture and want to order new tyres for your car, click the link below.
+This is why it's so important to get your car checked as soon as possible after hitting a pothole.

 Tyre bulges